-If you live or work in a community with shale gas development (SGD), you may experience some of the environmental stressors related to the industry.
-Some issues that may cause stress include:
+Individuals who live or work in a community with shale gas development (SGD) may experience some of the environmental stressors related to the industry.
+This could include:

 Air or water quality changes